CrystalSommer24/ELK-Stack-Project/README.md

    `ansible-playbook filebeat-playbook.yml`

-- To check that the playbook ran successfully navigate to http://<ELK.VM.External.IP>:5601/app/kibana.
-You can search for filebeat-* in the Dashboard
+- You can check that the playbook ran successfully by navigating to http://<ELK.VM.External.IP>:5601/app/kibana and searching for metricbeat-* in the Dashboard

 If it was successful you should see similar results to those shown here: [Filebeat Kibana Dahsboard](/Images/Filebeat_kb_SS.png)